Minor2CCh/minium_minor_edition/README.md

 The item emits a blast at one's feet when used.
 There are two versions: a standard version and an advanced version, the latter of which can be enchanted with Unbreaking and Mending enchantments.
+When Trinkets are loaded, they can be equipped on the Belt and activated using the same command as the Iris Quartz Elytra boost.
+(After 1.8.0)

 - Spear